GrzegorzPacewicz/currency-conventer/README.md

 2. Choose currency in the field "Przelicz na"
 3. Press "Otrzymasz" to see how much money You will get
 4. Base currency is PLN
+5. One can change theme to dark by clicking the circle in the top of the app

 ![Demonstration](animation.gif)